enbock/page-manager/README.md

-# paper-manager
+# page-manager
-Paper Mananger ... order in your paper war.
+... order in your paper war.